 The initial management plan for the Everglades (SFWMD, 1992a) proposed the construction of three large treatment wetlands encompassing approximately 14,500 hectares (about 35,000 acres).
+Subsequent amendments increased the total acreage of these constructed treatment wetlands to 42,000 acres.
 These constructed wetlands are now referred to as Stormwater Treatment Areas (STAs) and are designed to serve as biological traps to reduce the P concentration in agricultural runoff entering the EPA.
 The basis of design for the STAs is provided in conceptual design documents by Burns and McDonnell (1992), Kadlec and Newman (1992), and Walker (1995).
 The EFA was enacted by the Florida Legislature in 1994, and established the funding mechanisms and construction timetable for a more comprehensive program of six STAs, as well as other restoration projects (Figure 1-1 shows the location of STAs).
 The EFA requires the District to initiate research and monitoring programs that, among other things, will seek to optimize the operation of the STAs to achieve optimum water quality for the benefit of the Everglades.
 The research and monitoring program, described in Chapter 4 of this Report, is intended to provide the District with the information necessary to achieve this mandate, particularly with regard to ways to optimize performance.